Codesmith-Jr-Code-Review/jr-review/week-1-review/DOM-Async/notes.md

     // Async function to handle the promise const fetchData = async () => {
       try {
-        // Wait for the promise to resolve from getData() and assign results to data const data = await bestOSP();
+        // Wait for the promise to resolve from bestOSP() and assign results to data const data = await bestOSP();
         console.log(data); // Output: 'Trydent is the best OSP for sure' } catch (error) {